-(1) Orthogonal Frequency Channels: We assume that neighboring clusters use orthogonal frequency bands and do not interfere with each other.
-This is a reasonable assumption since the data rate of sensor networks is usually low, typically around 10-40 kbps.
+(1) Orthogonal frequency channels: We assume that neighboring clusters use orthogonal frequency bands and do not interfere with each other.
+This is a reasonable assumption since the data rate of sensor networks is usually low, typically around 10- 40 kbps.
 If we run the network in ISM-900 bands (902-928 MHz), then there are more than a thousand frequency channels to choose from.

-1We summarize all the symbols used in Tables 2 and 3 in the appendix.
+1 We summarize all the symbols used in Tables 2 and 3 in Appendix A.